lgw2/lgw2.github.io/_teaching/csci127-summer-2020/syllabus.md

 What you can do:
 * Be physically and mentally present in all lecture periods and lab periods.
 * Be an active participant in class.
-This means asking and answering questions during lecture, asking for help when needed during labs, and contacting me via email if questions arise outside of classtime.
+This means asking and answering questions using Slack, asking for help when needed during labs, and contacting me via Slack if you have any questions
 * Be respectful of both your classmates and me.
 * Do your own work.

 What I can do:
-* Grade and return labs before the following day's lab period.
+* Grade and return labs before the following day's office hours.
 * Grade and return programming assignments before Monday morning the following week.
-* Be available during all lab periods.
+* Be available every week day during that day's office hours.
-* Respond to all emails within one business day.
+* Respond to Slack messages within one business day.
-* Create a course atmosphere conducive to learning by respecting all of my students, coming to class prepared each day, and being enthusiastic about course material and my role in helping you learn.
+* Create a course atmosphere conducive to learning by respecting all of my students and being enthusiastic about course material and my role in helping you learn.

 ## Course schedule